·

 Instructions

-• Heat and dissolve.
+• Make and cool the brine.
 Combine the vinegar, kosher salt, and sugar in a small saucepan.
 Bring to a boil over high heat, stirring to dissolve the salt and sugar.
+Remove from heat and add the cold water.
+Stir to combine, cover the saucepan, and place it in the refrigerator to cool.

-• Slice the cucumbers.
+• Prep the veggies.
 Slice the cucumbers into rounds, spears, or halves while the brine is chilling.
+Smash the garlic cloves in half, but do not mince or chop.

 • Pack the jars.
 Place 8 sprigs of fresh dill and 1 tablespoon of peppercorns into each of the two clean quart jars.
 Then, pack the cucumber slices tightly into the jars.
 Add a pinch of red pepper flakes to each jar if you want a hint of spice.